• rifle •

 Meaning: 1.
 To search antagonistically with the intent of taking the object search for.
 2. To steal.
 3.To cut spiral grooves in rifle barrel or other tube.

 Notes: Today's Good Word, as pointed out by our contributor, is often confused with riffle "to flip through", such as the pages of a book or "to search through rapidly", such as a purse or refrigerator.
-The latter has no implication of taking the object searched for, especially if it belongs to someone else.
+The latter has no implication of taking the object sought, especially if it belongs to someone else.
 A rifler is someone who rifles in the first sense, or simply a robber or looter.

 In Play: Let's begin with a sentence that combines riffle with rifle in its second sense: "Robin riffled though his victim's purse and rifled her wallet."
 Rifling does not always imply stealing though it is conducted with antagonistic intent: "McDonald rifled his wife's purse for credit card receipts."
 Again, "The police rifled the apartment for controlled substances."